 \subsection{Norm Bounds for RA Learner Estimator}

 Next, we prepare to prove Proposition~\labelcref{proposition; oracle inequality MSE}.
 Pick any fixed $\hat{\eta}_{\bm{\lambda}} \in \cH$.
-To apply Lemma~\labelcref{lemma; key lemma in-sample population}, we investigate several norm bounds for that estimator.
-Recall that, in Section~\labelcref{section; proof RA learner}, we proved that the estimation error can be decomposed as
+To apply Lemma~\labelcref{lemma; key lemma in-sample population}, we establish several norm bounds for that estimator.
+Recall that, in Appendix~\labelcref{section: proof RA learner}, we proved that the estimation error can be decomposed as

 We define \(\bar{\eta}_{\bm{\lambda}} = \EE[\hat{\eta}_{\bm{\lambda}}],\bar{\theta}_1 = \EE[\hat{\theta}_1],\bar{\theta}_0 = \EE[\hat{\theta}_0] \) where the expectations are taken in the noise variables \(\{\varepsilon_i\}_{i=1}^n\).